JackMerma/CS50-s-Introduction-to-Artificial-Intelligence-with-Python/learning/class/README.md

     Q(s, a) <-- Q(s, a) + alpha * ((r + betha*MAXa'Q(s', a')) - Q(s, a))
     ```

+## Unsuupervised Learning

+Given input data without any additional feedback, learn patterns

+### clustering

+Organizating a set of objects into groups in such a way that similar objects tend to be the same group

+#### K-means clustering

+Algorithm for clustering data based on repeatedly assigning points to clusters and updating those cluters' centers

 ## Bibliography
 Lecture: https://cs50.harvard.edu/ai/2024/notes/4/